scalameta/tutorial/docs-out/trees.md

 val tree = program.parse[Source].get
 ```

-Once parsed you can print the tree back into its original source code
+Once parsed, you can print the tree back into its original source code

 ```scala
 println(tree.syntax)